nadunys/ts-gang-of-four/src/creational/singleton/README.md

 console.log(singleton1 === singleton2); // true
 ```

+### TypeScript-Specific Implementation Notes
+- TypeScript's access modifiers (private, protected, public) make implementing singletons cleaner
+- Use private static instance and private constructor to enforce the pattern
+- Consider making the class final (non-extendable) in languages that support it

+## Real-World Examples
+- Database connection pools
+- Logger instances
+- Configuration managers
+- Application state stores
+- File system access managers
+- Print spoolers

-## Advantages
+## Advantages & Disadvantages

+### Advantages
-- Ensures only one instance exists.
+- Ensures a class has only one instance
-- Saves resources by creating the instance only when needed.
-- Provides a global access point to the instance.
+- Provides a global access point to that instance
+- Lazy initialization only when needed
+- Can be extended to allow a controlled number of instances

-## Disadvantages
+### Disadvantages
-- Makes testing harder because of the global state.
+- Makes unit testing more difficult (global state)
-- Can lead to bad design if overused.
+- Can hide dependencies instead of making them explicit
-- Needs extra care in multithreaded programs.
+- Requires special treatment in multithreaded environments
+- Violates the single responsibility principle

+## Related Patterns
+- **Factory Method**: Singleton can use factory method for creating the instance
+- **Facade**: Often implemented as a singleton
+- **State**: State objects are frequently implemented as singletons